 RULING: An appeal that an inappropriate bat has been used must be made before the identification of the bat that was used becomes questionable.
-If a suspect bat has been removed to the vicinity of other identical or similar bats and the umpires are not absolutely positive which bat was used, the EFFECT for Rule 3.4.1 cannot be enforced except that the bat shall be removed from play and an incident report shall be filed by the plate umpire.
+If a suspect bat has been removed to the vicinity of other identical or similar bats and the umpires are not absolutely positive which bat was used, part of the EFFECT for Rule 3.4.1 cannot be enforced except that the head coach shall be ejected, the bat shall be removed from play and an incident report shall be filed by the plate umpire.